 I share the information presented on this website as a passionate student of traditional Vedanta.
 The teachings continue to remove my ignorance and reveal the truth of my nature as sat-chit-ananda (existence, consciousness, and limitless-ness).

-My deepest gratitude to the sampradaya (lineage) which includes my teachers on this ancient and beautiful pathless path called traditional Vedanta beginning with my final teacher Ramji (James Swartz) though I continue to receive great support from Swami Dayananda (deceased), Swami Paramarthananda, Ted Schmidt, and Christian Leeby.
+My deepest gratitude to the sampradaya (lineage) which includes my teachers on this ancient and beautiful pathless path called traditional Vedanta beginning with my final teacher Ramji (James Swartz) though I continue to receive great support from Swami Dayananda (deceased), Swami Paramarthananda, Ted Schmidt, Christian Leeby and others.